pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

 **TODO**

-Currently, there is no way of importing the ad lists programmatically via CLI.
+Currently, there is no way of importing the ad domain block lists programmatically via CLI.
 So unfortunately, you have to add the contents of the file `list_of_blocklists.txt` manually using the web interface. **Sorry!**

 I will try to check for updates and new lists on a regular basis, but I can't promise anything.